NicoJG/MastersThesis_Journal/Diary.md

 - understand Parks method
 - transformed the equations to form a boundary value problem from 0 (pellet radius) to 1 (sonic radius)
 - outlined all equations I will need in [[numerics_outline_spherical_part.pdf]]

+## 2024-02-02 and 2024-02-03

+- created a GitHub repository for the code of this project and set up the Python environment https://github.com/NicoJG/MastersThesis_Code
+- created functions that represent all the equations of the NGS model necessary to solve the ode system numerically
+- tried to solve the boundary value problem $r \in [0,1]$ for the unknown parameters $\lambda_*$ and $\eta_*=r_p/r_*$
+	- I had a lot of bugs that I tried to solve, for example "divide by zero" or "invalid value encountered" errors
+	- once I got rid of the error messages, the solve_bvp function of SciPy just got stuck
+	- It seems like the "shooting method" that Parks used is better than the boundary value problem
+- switched the code to solve_ivp (initial value problem)
+	- It is unclear how to choose and vary $\lambda_*$ exactly
+	- I only got unreasonable results so far, where for example the velocity decreases with radius
+	- while trying to figure out what is wrong I found some sign errors and small copying mistakes, but they did not change the numerical solution at all
+- I have found out that with the events in the solve_ivp function I can stop the integration once the boundary conditions are met
+- while thinking about how to vary $\lambda_*$ and later the parameters in the asymmetric part I noticed that both tensorflow and PyTorch have ode solvers and PyTorch even has the events for stopping as well.
+This might be useful since there it is very easy to calculate derivatives of the parameters with respect to the ode solution

+## 2024-02-05

+- I changed the method in [solve_ivp](https://docs.scipy.org/doc/scipy/reference/generated/scipy.integrate.solve_ivp.html) from RK45 to Radau and now it solves it much faster and does not get stuck for some values of $\lambda_*$ anymore
+- the solutions still vary sometimes strongly depending on which $\lambda_*$ I choose and there is a whole range of $\lambda_*$ where the boundary conditions at $r=r_p$ are met
+- Group meeting
+- Supervision meeting:
+	-